ROMEKANA/iphone-DrawGame/README.md

 Drawing data is still sent as placeholder strings and should be extended to transmit real stroke information.

+## Timers

+Default time limits for each phase are defined in `client/GameConfig.swift`:

+- `drawingTime` – seconds allowed for drawing (120 by default)
+- `titleTime` – seconds allowed for entering fake titles (90 by default)

+`DrawingView` and `TitleInputView` display a countdown and automatically advance when the timer ends.

 ## Development Notes

 This is a small prototype meant to demonstrate the basic structure of a room-based drawing game.
 It is not production ready and lacks many features such as persistence, user authentication and proper game logic.